-PENELOPE K. TRICKETT is a professor of social work and psychology, as well as a developmental psychologist whose research has focused on the developmental consequences of child abuse and/or neglect on children and adolescents and on the characteristics of families in which such abuse occurs.
-She has earned an Independent Scientist Award from the National Institute of Mental Health titled "The Developmental Consequences of Child Abuse and Violence."
-In addition, Trickett is conducting two longitudinal studies.
-One, now in its 25th year, concerns the psychobiological impact of familial sexual abuse on female adolescents and young adults.
+PENELOPE K. TRICKETT was a professor of social work and psychology, as well as a developmental psychologist whose research focused on the developmental consequences of child abuse and/or neglect on children and adolescents and on the characteristics of families in which such abuse occurs.
+She earned an Independent Scientist Award from the National Institute of Mental Health titled "The Developmental Consequences of Child Abuse and Violence."
+In addition, Trickett conducted two longitudinal studies.
+One, nearly 30 years in the making, concerns the psychobiological impact of familial sexual abuse on female adolescents and young adults.
 The second is a study of the impact of neglect, alone or in combination with other forms of maltreatment, on young adolescent development.
-Trickett also directs a university-wide interdisciplinary violence research initiative at the University of Southern California.
+Trickett also directed a university-wide interdisciplinary violence research initiative at the University of Southern California.

 Dr. Penelope Trickett likens her work as a developmental psychologist to reading a mystery novel—a methodical act of piecing together bits of evidence.
 But her mysteries are more complicated than a simple whodunit and can take many years of detective work before they begin to unravel.
 Trickett, a professor of social work and psychology, studies the developmental consequences of abuse on children and adolescents.
 Her foremost contribution to the field, a longitudinal study on sexually abused girls, is still a work in progress after decades of gathering and interpreting clues.